 Understanding What Causes Hair Breakage

-First things first – let’s talk about why your hair is breaking in the first place.
+First, let’s talk about why your hair is breaking in the first place.
 Think of your hair like a delicate piece of fabric.
 When it gets weakened, it simply can’t handle the daily stress we put it through.

 Gentle Hair Care Techniques That Prevent Damage

 Start with the water temperature.
-I know hot showers feel amazing, but your hair absolutely hates them—hot water strips away all the natural oils that keep your hair protected and flexible.
+I know hot showers feel amazing, but your hair hates them—hot water strips away all the oils that keep your hair protected and flexible.
 Switch to lukewarm water – your hair will thank you for it.

 Conditioner is where the magic happens for preventing breakage.
-Apply it from about mid-length down to your ends – these are the oldest, most fragile parts of your hair.
+Apply it from about mid-length down to your ends – these are your hair’s oldest, most fragile parts.
 Leave it on for at least three minutes.
 Seriously, set a timer.
-This gives the conditioner time actually to penetrate your hair shaft.
+This gives the conditioner time to penetrate your hair shaft.
+After showering when it comes to drying try not to use towel immediately which can be very rough for wet hair.
+Instead, gently squeeze out excess water with your hands, then wrap your hair in a microfiber towel or even an old cotton t-shirt.
+Game changer, I promise.

 Natural Ingredients That Strengthen Hair

 Coconut oil is my absolute favorite for stopping hair breakage naturally.
-Unlike most oils that sit on top of your hair, coconut oil actually penetrates the hair shaft thanks to its molecular structure.
+Unlike most oils on top of your hair, coconut oil penetrates the hair shaft thanks to its molecular structure.
 I like to apply it as a pre-shampoo treatment – warm it up slightly, massage it through your hair, and let it work its magic for 30 minutes before washing.

 Here’s where things get interesting – protein treatments.
-Your hair is mostly made of protein, so when it’s damaged, adding protein back can temporarily fill in those gaps and cracks.
+Your hair is mostly made of protein, so adding protein back can temporarily fill in those gaps and cracks when it’s damaged.
 Eggs, plain yogurt, and even mayonnaise (I know, it sounds weird) can work wonders.
-Just remember, protein treatments are like vitamins – a little goes a long way, and too much can actually make your hair brittle.
-Use these treatments once a week or every two weeks for best results.
+Just remember, protein treatments are like vitamins – a little goes a long way, and too much can make your hair brittle.
+Use honey for your hair Mix it with olive oil for a deeply nourishing mask that leaves your strands incredibly soft and firm.

 Nutrition and Lifestyle Changes for Healthier Hair

-There are specific vitamins that your hair absolutely loves.
+There are specific vitamins that your hair loves.
 Biotin is probably the most famous one, and for good reason – a deficiency can leave your hair weak and prone to breaking.
 Iron is another big one, especially for women.
 Low iron levels can make your hair feel like it has no strength at all.

 Don’t sleep on vitamins A, C, and E either.
 Load up on colorful fruits and vegetables – berries, sweet potatoes, spinach, and avocados are all fantastic choices.
 These foods provide the antioxidants your hair needs to stay strong and resilient.

-Stress management may seem unrelated, but chronic stress can change your hair’s structure and make it more fragile.
+Water intake is vast too, but it’s something most people completely overlook.
+Dehydrated hair is brittle hair.Stress management may seem unrelated, but chronic stress can change your hair’s structure and make it more fragile.
 Whether it’s yoga, meditation, or just taking walks outside, find what works for you and stick with it.

 DIY Hair Masks and Treatments